RichardGe/composable_kernel_win_hip621/example/ck_tile/02_layernorm2d/README.md

 # Layernorm2D forward

-This folder contains example for Layernorm2D forward using ck_tile tile-programming implementation.
-We now support
+This folder contains example for Layernorm2D forward using `ck_tile` tile-programming implementation.

-# implementatino and feature support
+# Implementation and feature support

+## welford online algorithm
-standard layernorm2d forward is supported.
-We use welfold algorithm to update mean/variance block by block.
-For `N <=4096` case we can compute mean/var/normalize within one loop, we call it `one-pass`.
-For large N case, since the register usage is quite big to compute mean/var while keep inside register for later normalization, we first compuet mean/var block-by-block, then load input another time to compute the normalization.
+We use welfold algorithm to update `mean`/`variance` block by block.
+For `N <=4096` case we can compute `mean`/`var`/`normalization` within one loop, we call it `one-pass`.
+For large N case, it is hard to keep `mean`/`var` inside register/LDS and then computation `normalization`, so we need to load input twice, first time to compute `mean`/`var` block-by-block, then load input another time to compute the `normalization`.
 We call it `two-pass`.

 ## mean/variance save
 In training case the mean/variance need to store out (TBD, not supported yet)